albuck/SEL-keyboard/README.md

 ## Compact version of the SEL keyboard layout

-Compact layout for a small laptop computer (and etc) when full LEK keyboard (14 cm × 36 cm) does not fit.
+Compact layout for a small laptop computer (and etc) when full SEL keyboard (14 cm × 36 cm) does not fit.

 ![SEL Keyboard small factor](img/sel_s.png)